LPG in Africa – may the games commence

 This alone produces huge ripples in the tranquil sea that big energy had been in the past.
 Courted producer nations are suddenly much less hip.

-What’s even more important, shale has shown the world what can be done with some more sophisticated drilling plus some fluid.
+Even more important, shale has shown the world what can be done with more sophisticated drilling and fluid.
 Everyone wants to become a shale tiger nowadays.
-OK, not everyone but China and a couple of other big economies are taking the game to the home-front and this should be enough to send further shockwaves down the spines of producing countries.
+OK, not everyone but China and a couple of other big economies are taking the game to the home front and this should be enough to send further shockwaves down the spines of producing countries.

 To exporters it means a bumpy road ahead as new markets have to be developed when the old ones disappear.

-This means old fashioned market development, marketing, sales forces and all the other gimmicks you know from household appliances.
-But after all those fat years with buyer beating a path to their very doorstep, that’s not really an exercise hydrocarbon sellers are very good in anymore so we can expect some blood on the dance floor.
+This means old-fashioned market development, marketing, sales forces, and all the other gimmicks you know from household appliances.
+But after all those fat years with buyers beating a path to their doorstep, that’s not an exercise hydrocarbon sellers are very good at anymore so we can expect some blood on the dance floor.

-Once the sellers mind has adapted to the new reality and conforms to the “I need a new market” game-plan though, things get real ugly.
-Because after the planet has been scanned with laser beam like eyes, one region of the world must invariably attract the interested viewer.
+Once the seller’s mind has adapted to the new reality and conforms to the “I need a new market” game plan though, things get truly ugly.
+Thats because after the planet has been scanned with laser-beam-like eyes, one region of the world must invariably attract the interested viewer.

 AFRICA – and especially so the part below the Sahara.